-Give an ordinary taco salad a black tie makeover with crab and avocado: it’s sophisticated and elegant without losing the fresh salsa and crunchy base that make its humbler cousin such a family favorite.
+Give an ordinary taco salad or a keto taco salad a black tie makeover with crab and avocado: it’s sophisticated and elegant without losing the fresh salsa and crunchy base that make its humbler cousin such a family favorite.
 For the adults who want a slightly more mature version of the taco experience, this is the perfect solution.

 To make salad for four, you’ll need about 1 pound of crab.
 If you can afford to get real crab, you can feel very good about enjoying it, because it’s not only delicious, but also extremely healthy, with very high levels of Vitamin B12 and several different minerals.
 As always, try to get a crab that was sustainably caught.
 Domestically caught crab is better overall, and stone crab is a particularly good choice.
 Imported blue or red king crab are kinds to avoid.

 If crab is just out of your budget, you can easily replace it with white fish or shrimp, or even use a combination of both.
 Stay away from imitation crab, though, since it usually contains gluten, and some brands also have soy.
 It’s cheaper, but unfortunately, it’s not doing any favors for your health.

 Some stores sell pre-cooked crab, but if you’re buying it fresh and cooking it yourself, the process is very simple.
 All you need to do is bring a pot of water to a boil, and add the crab.
 Wait for the water to start boiling again, and set a timer for 10 minutes.
 When the 10 minutes are up, your crab will be cooked and ready to go.

 Crab Taco Salad Recipe

 Protein: 23g / %